tanij/dt-exercises/_instructions_mooc/sensorimotor/03_quiz_stateful.md

 ( ) It depends on the task.

 [explanation]
 Although not all choices of states are equally informative and efficient for computational reasons, there are always infinite choices of states for any controlled system.
 [explanation]

 >> What is the main role of the Planning block? <<

 ( ) Make sure to compute the optimal strategy for achieving the given task to the controller block.
-(x) Determine a nominal plan based on the robot's belief of the world, and readjusting it on the fly as need be.
+(x) Determine a nominal plan based on the robot's belief of the world, and readjust it on the fly as need be.
 ( ) Inform the estimation block on which subset of the data to focus on.
-(x) Act as "supervisor" to prevent undesirable outcomes, as crashes in the case of self-driving.
+(x) Act as "supervisor" to prevent undesirable outcomes, such as crashes in the case of self-driving.

 [explanation]
 The role of a planner is to provide a nominal plan, i.e., values for the state variables to be taken as ideal "references" from the controller, at every time instant.
 [explanation]

 >> What is the main role of the Control block? <<